qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 - "High Profile mode:" Swap Red/Backspace/Space/Red with Blue/Shift/Shift/Blue (placing space on lower thumb keys) using `MITOSIS_DATAGROK_BOTTOMSPACE=yes` when compiling.
 - Move Print Screen / Scroll Lock / Pause to pinky column on Blue layer.
 - Let's try using TT instead of MO so we can e.g. lock-on the keypad.
+  - We still use MO for first modifier, so e.g. Red + tapping Blue will lock purple.
+    So far it feels a bit janky, we'll see.
 - One key `KC_LAYO` to cycle through available base layers instead of a dedicated key for each;
   Shift + `KC_LAYO` stores current base layer selection in eeprom so it comes back after disconnecting or a reset.
+- Added Colemak and Dvorak to default layers that may be selected.
 - Set UART to 250kbaud with make argument `MITOSIS_DATAGROK_SLOWUART=yes`, for use with 8Mhz Pro Micros.

 ### 0.6.60